 Medications for pre-existing conditions can affect your travel insurance, but we're here to help you get covered.

-Pre-existing conditions you're taking medications for are more likely to affect your travel insurance than the actual pills.
 Luckily, there are dozens of pre-existing conditions that are covered automatically by most insurance companies - like hypertension, diabetes and epilepsy.

 If you are taking medications into another country, know the local laws by checking in with the embassy to ensure you're not bringing in something illegal or more than you're permitted.